Skip to main content

 const prodClient = createClient("prod");

-2. Directly passing model configuration
+2. Pass model configuration directly

 const client = createClient({